SYKM

 Bernie and Libby Simmons: caterers in Longely, New York, in the Mystery with Recipes series by Isis Crawford (Barbara Block)

-Simon, Margo: California Public Radio reporter in San Diego, California by Janice Steinberg
+Margo Simon: public radio reporter in San Diego, California, by Janice Steinberg

-Simpson, Arthur Abdel: comic rogue and petty crook in England by Eric Ambler
+Arthur Abdel Simpson: comic rogue and petty crook, in England, by Eric Ambler

 Oliver Simpson: Detective Inspector, and Philipa Lowe, an amateur sleuth, in England, by Roger Omerod

-Simpson, Tim: a financial consultant turned art investment specialist in London, England by John Malcolm
+Tim Simpson: financial consultant turned art investment specialist in London, England, by John Malcolm

 Abby Sinclair: freelance security consultant who hunts stalkers, and Tess McCallum, an FBI special agent, in Los Angeles, California, by Michael Prescott

-Sinclair, Cecily: Edwardian hotel owner in Badger's End, England by Kate Kingsbury
+Cecily Sinclair: Edwardian hotel owner in Badger’s End, England, in the Pennyfoot Hotel mysteries by Kate Kingsbury

-Sinclair, Chris: a district attorney in San Antonio, Texas by Jay Brandon
+Chris Sinclair: district attorney in San Antonio, Texas, by Jay Brandon

-Sinclair, Matthew Arthur: a gay epileptic D. A. turned store owner in New Orleans, Louisiana by Tony Fennelly
+Matthew Arthur Sinclair: gay epileptic DA turned store owner in New Orleans, Louisiana, by Tony Fennelly

-Sinclair, Mort: a respected genealogist and lawyer on Fogge Island off the New England Coast by Gene Stratton
+Mort Sinclair: respected genealogist and lawyer on Fogge Island off the New England Coast, by Gene Stratton

 Tori Sinclair: a Yankee librarian moving to Sweet Briar, South Carolina, in the Southern Sewing Circle mysteries by Elizabeth Lynn Casey (Laura Bradford)